jimdigriz/bgpexplore/README.md

 ## Leaking 'Bogon' AS

-You may be familar with the concept of [bogon IP addresses](https://www.team-cymru.com/bogon-reference.html) on the Internet and by [extension there are a number of ASN's that should not be seen in an `AS_PATH`](https://labs.ripe.net/Members/martin_winter/monitoring-bgp-anomalies-on-the-internet) and a good starting point to build one is by looking at the [IANA allocations](https://www.iana.org/assignments/as-numbers/as-numbers.xhtml).
+You may be familiar with the concept of [bogon IP addresses](https://www.team-cymru.com/bogon-reference.html) on the Internet and by [extension there are a number of ASNs that should not be seen in an `AS_PATH`](https://labs.ripe.net/Members/martin_winter/monitoring-bgp-anomalies-on-the-internet) and a good starting point to build one is by looking at the [IANA allocations](https://www.iana.org/assignments/as-numbers/as-numbers.xhtml).

 For our example, we will just look for reservations including the [documentation](https://www.iana.org/go/rfc5398) and [private](https://www.iana.org/go/rfc6996) use only ranges.
-We build a query looking for bogon ASs that have peering relationships seen publically:
+We build a query looking for bogon ASs that have peering relationships seen publicly:

     MATCH (a:AS)<-[:PEER]-(:AS)
     WITH DISTINCT a AS a